FabricioPaoloni/fullstackopen-part2/courseinfo/README.md

+courseinfo app projecto corresponding to FullStackOpen part2 course To run the project, in the terminal run the following command:
+$ npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.